opensearch-project/documentation-website/_opensearch/rest-api/document-apis/update-by-query.md

 timeout | Time | How long the operation should wait from a response from active shards.
 Default is `1m`. version | Boolean | Whether to include the document version as a match. wait_for_active_shards | String | The number of shards that must be active before OpenSearch executes the operation.
 Valid values are `all` or any integer up to the total number of shards in the index.
-Default is 1, which is the primary shard. wait_for_completion | boolean | When set to `false`, a task ID is returned which can identify the async tasks that are running.
-You can then use the task ID to kill the task and reclaim space.
-Defaults to `true`.
+Default is 1, which is the primary shard. wait_for_completion | boolean | When set to `false`, the response body includes a task ID and OpenSearch executes the operation asynchronously.
+The task ID can be used to check the status of the task or to cancel the task.
+Default is set to `true`.

 ## Request body